Day 104-105

 Assignment CU4.9

 2. Assume you have graduated college with the degree you chose in the Employment Unit.
 You have just recently taken a job in our area that pertains to your career path.
 Now you are looking to purchase a home.
-Search the internet for a home that is for sale in one of the surrounding counties listed below.
+Search the internet for a home (NO LIMIT on your spending) that is for sale in one of the surrounding counties listed below:

-3. Use this information to apply for a loan and to fill out the loan application.
-Use this application and a copy of it that will be handed to you to complete.
+4. Use this information to apply for a loan and to fill out the loan application.
+Fill in the boxes highlighted in yellow.
 Fill out as much as you can with accurate information, aside from social security numbers and the like.
-Complete all sections marked in grey.
 Aside from your personal information, use the information listed below:

 • Section 1